ragingwind/cca-delegate/readme.md

 - run: `cca run --debug --watch android` or `cca emulate --debug android`
   + linkto: `String`, You can change www link of cordova project that created with --link-to option
 - push: `cca push --target=192.168.0.30`
+- packageup: package up for android and chrome with built the project

 ```js
 var ccad = require('cca-delegate');